 A: We've always had a really strict rule: "What happens at the GDW stays at the GDW".
 Someone might say, "It's okay to talk about what I'm about to tell you."
 Otherwise, everything said at the GDW is considered to be under the strictest confidence -- and as far as we know, that confidence has never been broken.

 Q: Can I bring a spouse or a friend to the GDW dinners?

 A: Because we don't want the design discussions to end when the formal roundtable ends, we prefer to keep the dinners restricted to workshop attendees.
 The one exception is the Sunday dinner, with the workshop behind us, when significant others are permitted.
 And spouses/friends are certainly welcome on any night of the weekend to join in the after-dinner schmoozing, drinking, and board-gaming.
 Of course, very few of us have spouses whose idea of a fun evening is hanging around with large groups of game designers.

-A: Yes, but don't worry -- Steve will have a transistor radio glued to his ear, and will provide frequent updates.
+A: Yes, but don't worry -- Steve will provide frequent updates.